The process is in place to avoid any potential issues between landlord and tenant

 Ejari is Arabic for ‘my rent’.
 More importantly, it is the name of the system that handles the registration of each tenancy contract within Dubai, which is why questions like “where do I register my Ejari?” or “how much will my Ejari cost?” come up pretty often in housing-related conversations.

 Ejari Registration is mandatory — the system is in place to make sure all private rental contracts are drafted into legally binding documents and structured in the government-approved format.
-The process is in place to avoid any potential issues between landlord and tenant.
+The purpose of Ejari is to protect the interests and legal rights of all people involved in the tenancy contract and avoid any potential disputes between landlord and tenant.

 In addition to the legal protections the Ejari system offers, registering your Ejari is an important first step in being able to open your DEWA account for water and electricity, which we will discuss further below.